Danielius Alseika: Lithuanian activities

 In addition to his medical career, Alseika was also active in Lithuanian cultural life.
 On 5 December 1918, he as a representative of the Lithuanian Popular Peasants' Union was coopted by the Council of Lithuania.
 However, he withdrew in less than a month when the council evacuated to Kaunas at the outbreak of the Lithuanian–Soviet War.
 For ten months in 1920–1921, he toured various communities of the Lithuanian Americans collecting funds for the newly established publishing company Varpas as well as for aid to Lithuanians in the Vilnius Region.
 After the return, he withdrew from political and party work devoting his energy to the affairs of the Lithuanians in Vilnius Region.

 Alseika was one of the co-founders of the Provisional Committee of Vilnius Lithuanians and was its chairman in 1923–1928.
 The committee functioned as an unofficial representation of Lithuania.
-It provided legal assistance to residents, campaigned for the rights of Lithuanians in courts and international organizations, financed Lithuanian education, periodicals, and cultural events.
+It provided legal assistance to residents, campaigned for the rights of Lithuanians in courts and international organizations, and financed Lithuanian education, periodicals, and cultural events.
 Alseika sought to ally with other ethnic minorities in Poland (Belarusians, Ukrainians, Jews).
 To that end, a committee was established in Warsaw which published the quadrilingual magazine Natio in 1927.
 Alseika was one of the editors of Natio.
 He resigned after a conflict over the Lithuanian participation in the 1928 Polish legislative election: Lithuanians wanted to boycott the election while Alseika advocated participation.

 Alseika was the first chairman of the Kultūra Society in 1929–1934.
 This society operated four Lithuanian primary schools and had 50 local chapters that organized Lithuanian cultural activities.
 He was also an active member of the Lithuanian Scientific Society and briefly was its acting chairman after the death of Jonas Basanavičius in February 1927.
 Alseika took care of Basanavičius during his last years.